patrickkfkan/volumio-peppymeter/README.md

 # PeppyMeter plugin for Volumio

-***(Still under development.
-Not yet finalized)***

 Volumio plugin for installing the [PeppyMeter](https://github.com/project-owner/PeppyMeter) software VU meter, extended by [2aCD](https://github.com/2aCD-creator) to display now playing data.

-This plugin does not install [Peppy ALSA](https://github.com/project-owner/peppyalsa), which is required for providing visualizer data to PeppyMeter.
-To do so, you may install the companion plugin [Peppy ALSA Pipe](https://github.com/patrickkfkan/volumio-peppy-alsa-pipe).
+This plugin requires [Peppy ALSA](https://github.com/project-owner/peppyalsa) to provide visualizer data to PeppyMeter.
+To install Peppy ALSA, you may install the complementary plugin [Peppy ALSA Pipe](https://github.com/patrickkfkan/volumio-peppy-alsa-pipe).

 This project was derived from the following projects: